Popular Sea of Cortez cruise ships Explore all cruise ships

 Bahia Magdalena - A picturesque bay, Bahia Magdalena is especially great for sightings of gray whales.

-Ensenada Grande - With its white sandy shore that is lapped by the shimmering sea, Ensenada Grande is a photogenic spot, terrific for a short relaxing sunbathing session.
-Cacti grow from the red rocks and colourful fish swim through the waters, You can also enjoy hiking in the desert-like landscapes.
+Ensenada Grande - With its white sandy shore lapped by the shimmering sea, Ensenada Grande is a photogenic spot, terrific for a short, relaxing sunbathing session.
+Cacti grow from the red rocks, and colorful fish swim through the waters.
+You can also enjoy hiking in the desert-like landscapes.

-Isla San Francisco - A small island in the Gulf of California, many Baja California cruises make a stop at Isla San Francisco.
+Isla San Francisco - Many Baja California cruises stop at Isla San Francisco, a small island in the Gulf of California.
 Admire the curved bay and see various reptiles roaming the land.

 Isla Espiritu Santo - A UNESCO-listed island, Isla Espiritu Santo is one of La Paz’s barrier islands.
-Home to pretty bays and with a desert climate, it is one of the richest land ecosystems that you can enjoy from a Sea of Cortez cruise.
+Home to pretty bays and a desert climate, it is one of the richest land ecosystems you can enjoy from a Sea of Cortez cruise.
 Unique creatures that live on the island include ground squirrels, black jackrabbits, and ring-tailed cats.
-You’re also sure to see lizards aplenty, many birds, and the waters are home to sea lions, turtles, dolphins, whales, and more.
+You’re also sure to see lizards, and birds, and the waters are home to sea lions, turtles, dolphins, whales, and more.

 Los Islotes - If you’ve ever dreamt of swimming with sea lions, Los Islotes could make your dreams come true.
-Just seeing these splendid marine creatures basking on the craggy rocks and swimming through the sea is also a fabulous experience.
+Seeing these splendid marine creatures basking on the craggy rocks and swimming through the sea is also a fabulous experience.

 Active Adventures - Get active and join in with varied adventurous options, including exploring the waters by kayak and skiff (small rowing boat), hiking on the islands and peninsula, and trying your hand at paddle boarding.
-If certified strap on a dive tank to explore the watery depths for a treasure trove of delights, or stay close to the surface and enjoy a spot of snorkelling.
+If certified, strap on a dive tank to explore the watery depths for a treasure trove of delights, or stay close to the surface and enjoy a spot of snorkeling.

 Wildlife Encounters - The Sea of Cortez is known for its varied ecology, with myriad creatures calling the waters home, not to mention the land-dwelling animals and birds.
 Whale species that you may be lucky enough to spot include blue whales, gray whales, humpback whales, pilot whales, fin whales, sperm whales, and the mighty orcas.
-Bottlenose and common dolphins swimming alongside your cruise vessel is an enchanting sight, whilst seeing enormous whale sharks is sure to excite.
-Don’t worry; these gentle giants may look ferocious but they are completely harmless to humans.
+Bottlenose and common dolphins swimming alongside your cruise vessel are enchanting sights, whilst seeing enormous whale sharks is sure to excite.
+Don’t worry; these gentle giants may look ferocious, but they are completely harmless to humans.

 Other creatures to look for in the waters include sea lions, manta rays, and mobula rays.
-The deadly Humboldt squid lurks in the sea, nicknamed the Red Demon by locals fishermen, along with sea turtles, octopus, grouper, triggerfish, jawfish, tuna, balloonfish, tuna, and many, many more.
-It’s certainly no wonder that the sea has been referred to as the “world’s aquarium”!
+The deadly Humboldt squid lurks in the sea, nicknamed the Red Demon by local fishermen, along with sea turtles, octopus, grouper, triggerfish, jawfish, tuna, balloonfish, tuna, and many more.
+It’s certainly no wonder that the sea has been called the “world’s aquarium”!

 Avid bird watchers will be pleased by the amount of feathered creatures in the area.
 Pelicans, doves, hawks, woodpeckers, gulls, wrens, swifts, mockingbirds, petrels, herons, hummingbirds, terns, egrets, vultures, and sparrows are just a few birds that you may see or hear on your expedition.
 Iguanas and other lizards scuttle across the land, and mammals include deer, coyotes, rabbits, and prairie dogs.